taylordaughtry/craft-brief/README.md

 Also be sure and select a User Group.
 If you don't have any, Brief will ask you to go create one.
 If you don't have user groups and still try to use Brief, it won't send any emails so you don't inadvertently email every user on the site.

+## Custom Email Templates

+Brief supports custom email templates.
+If you'd like to use one, just specify the template in Brief's settings, and Brief will render your template and send it.

+You'll have access to the entry variable within any template you choose to render.

 ### Slack Integration

 Brief has Slack integration.
 Just paste your Slack webhook into Brief's